poweredbyniks/SQL-interview-questions/README.md

 Constraints are rules that decide what kind of data can enter into the database tables.
 SQL server has six types of constraints and we will explore all these constraints here with suitable examples.
 The constraints that we are going to explore are listed below:

-1. Primary Key Constraint
+1.Primary Key Constraint

-2. Foreign Key Constraint
+2.Foreign Key Constraint

-3. Not Null Constraint
+3.Not Null Constraint

-4. Unique constraint
+4.Unique constraint

-5. Default Constraint
+5.Default Constraint

-6. Check Constraint
+6.Check Constraint

 Default Constraint: